de1chk1nd/f5-k8s-istio-lab/docs/source/learning/introduction.rst

 Kubernetes Nodes were installed with ubuntu 18.04 server.

-Packet repository and disstribution packages were updated.
+Packet repository and distribution packages were updated.

 Finally current supported docker & kubernetes packages were installed a basic kubernetes cluster was set up.